Sonia Gandhi: Political debut and Congress presidency (1991–1998)

-After Rajiv Gandhi was assassinated in 1991 and Sonia Gandhi refused to succeed him as the Congress president and prime minister, the party settled on the choice of P. V. Narasimha Rao who subsequently became Prime Minister after winning elections that year.
+After Rajiv Gandhi was assassinated in 1991 and Sonia Gandhi refused to succeed him as the prime minister and congress president, the party settled on the choice of P. V. Narasimha Rao who subsequently became Congress president and Prime Minister after winning elections that year.
 Over the next few years, however, the Congress fortunes continued to dwindle and it lost the 1996 elections.
 Several senior leaders such as Madhavrao Sindhia, Rajesh Pilot, Narayan Dutt Tiwari, Arjun Singh, Mamata Banerjee, G. K. Moopanar, P. Chidambaram and Jayanthi Natarajan were in open revolt against incumbent President Sitaram Kesri and many of them quit the party, splitting the Congress into many factions.

 In an effort to revive the party's sagging fortunes, she joined the Congress Party as a primary member in the Calcutta Plenary Session in 1997 and became party leader in 1998.

 In May 1999, three senior leaders of the party (Sharad Pawar, P. A. Sangma, and Tariq Anwar) challenged her right to try to become India's Prime Minister because of her foreign origins.
 In response, she offered to resign as party leader, resulting in an outpouring of support and the expulsion from the party of the three rebels who went on to form the Nationalist Congress Party.

 Within 62 days of joining as a primary member, she was offered the party President post which she accepted.

 She contested Lok Sabha elections from Bellary, Karnataka and Amethi, Uttar Pradesh in 1999.
 She won both seats but chose to represent Amethi.
 In Bellary, she had defeated veteran BJP leader, Sushma Swaraj.

 Leader of the Opposition in the Lok Sabha (1999–2003)

-Sonia Gandhi as leader of opposition meeting with 42nd President of the United States Bill Clinton in 2000.
+Sonia Gandhi as leader of opposition meeting with President of Russia Vladimir Putin in 2000.

 She was elected the Leader of the Opposition of the 13th Lok Sabha in 1999.

 When the BJP-led NDA formed a government under Atal Bihari Vajpayee, she took the office of the Leader of the Opposition.
 In 2000, she defeated Jitendra Prasada by a huge margin of 97% in the Congress President Election.
 She had been repeatedly selected for the position without any election being held.
 As Leader of the Opposition, she called a no-confidence motion against the NDA government led by Vajpayee in 2003.